CojocaruAlexandraFlavia/CarSalesCompany-Database/README.md

 # Car Sales Company Database
-Database Management Systems project where the database stores all the cars models, clients and their acquisitions.
+Database Management Systems project where the database stores all the car models, clients and their acquisitions.